liffiton/ATLeS/docs/setup.md

     cd ATLeS/src
     pip3 install --user -U -r requirements_web.txt

 The `--user` flag installs the required packages for the current user only.
-Alternatively, you can install them and run ATLeS within a [virtual environment](https://docs.python.org/3/library/venv.html) or install them systemwide by ommitting `--user` and adding `sudo` before the `pip3` command.
+Alternatively, you can install them and run ATLeS within a [virtual environment](https://docs.python.org/3/library/venv.html) or install them systemwide by omitting `--user` and adding `sudo` before the `pip3` command.

 If pip installs the required packages successfully, you should be able to run the server: